Wednesday, November 30, 2022

 Michael Gerson: 1964 — 2022

 The world lost a great columnist and thinker yesterday when Michael Gerson died of cancer.
-Though I'm not an evangelical Christian Republican, I fond much to admire in Gerson's columns, especially the ones about faith.
-I was not the only one.
+Though I'm not an evangelical Christian Republican, I found much to admire in Gerson's columns, especially the ones about faith.
+I wasn't the only one.
 The tributes are flowing in.

 In 2019 he spoke at Washington National Cathedral about his battle with depression, which had hospitalized him only weeks before.
 Though he credited medication for helping him turn the corner, he also spoke of "other forms of comfort," including "the wild hope of a living God."